xpqz/jswc/docs/Usage/Installation.md

 The simplest way to verify installtion is to run the demo application:

 `]link.create # /path/to/ewc`
-`demo.Run ''`
+`demo.Run 'Desktop'`

 This will pop up a form with a Dyalog logo and a dropdown on the right which allows you to select a variety of simple test applications that have been used to test EWC during development.

+## The Demo Application

+The [demo application](Demo.md) provides several examples that illustrate the use of EWC.
+It supports Desktop, Browser and Multi modes - and will run in the mode that you select using the right argument.

+## Building your Own Application

-Alternatively, after linking ewc, you can create a form as follows:
+After linking ewc, you can create a form as follows:

 `EWC.Init 'Desktop'`
 `'F1' eWC 'Form' 'Hello World' (10 10) (400 600)`